calgag/bubble/README.md

-# bubble
+# Pop Priority
-A productivity web application that Aiden brainstormed.
-We want to make it.
+A productivity web application using React.JS and p5.js.
+Idea by Aiden.